Prostitution in Australia: Australian Capital Territory

-Sex work in the Australian Capital Territory is governed by the Sex Work Act 1992, also known as "Anna's Law", following partial decriminalisation in 1992.
+Sex work in the Australian Capital Territory is governed by the Sex Work Act 1992, following partial decriminalisation in 1992; that Act was originally known as the Prostitution Act 1992, being changed to its current name by the Prostitution Act (Amendment) Act 2018.
 Brothels are legal, but sex workers were required to register with the Office of Regulatory Services (ORS), subsequently Access Canberra.
 The ORS also registered and regulated brothels and escort agencies.
 Sex workers may work privately but must work alone.
 Soliciting remains illegal (Section 19).